solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ## Connecting a Solana Program to a React-Native Expo App

-Now that we have a working solana program, we need to integrate this with the UI of the dApp.
+Now that we have a working Solana program, we need to integrate this with the UI of the dApp.

 ### Android Emulator

-Lets get the android emulator running so we can see in real time the UI updates that we will make throughout this guide.
+Lets get the Android emulator running so we can see in real time the UI updates that we will make throughout this guide.

 You must have an EAS account and be logged into your account in the EAS cli, to